ssantichaivekin/chem-calculator/README.md

 ## What can you do with it?

 This application is designed to do calculations related to mass.
-However, it also includes thermodynamics data webscraping and other common chmistry constants like mol, c, h, R, etc.
+However, it also includes thermodynamics data webscraping and will automatically define other common chmistry constants like mol, c, h, R, etc.

 Calculations related to mass :